sapegin/shipit/Readme.md

 Target is just a bunch of shell command that will be executed on remote host via SSH.
 You can define as many targets as you want.

 Note that you can’t use blank lines inside targets but you can use comments (#) and other things—it’s just a shell script.

+If you add a target like `[name:local]` it will be executed on your local machine before remote target with the same name.
+You can define only local, only remote or both targets.

 ## Changelog